Build an India Gold Price App with JavaScript

 This post answers those questions directly, using goldprice.dev as the worked example.
 No sign-up is needed to read it, and the first API call below runs without a key.

 It is a commodity pricing API for developers: gold, silver, and copper, over a single authenticated REST endpoint at https://api.goldprice.dev.
-Every response carries per-source prices and timestamps, a cross-validated staleness flag, and a divergence figure, so your code can tell when one upstream is lagging instead of failing silently.
+Every response carries a cross-validated staleness flag, and you can ask for per-source prices and timestamps or a divergence figure with ?include=, so your code can tell when one upstream is lagging instead of failing silently.
 An MCP server ships on every plan, including the free one.

 It is not a brokerage or a settlement feed.
 The prices are indicative reference data, published for display, analytics, and alerts.
 If you need an executable dealing quote to settle a trade, no public gold price API is the right tool, this one included.